ompl/ompl/doc/dox/optimalPlanningTutorial.md

 # Optimal Planning Tutorial

-In some motion planning problems, you might not want just _any_ valid path between your start and goal states.
-You might be interested in the shortest path, or perhaps the path that steers the farthest away from obstacles.
-In these cases you're looking for an _optimal_ path: a path which satisfies your constraints (connects start and goal states without collisions) and also optimizes some path quality metric.
-Path length and path clearance are two examples of path quality metrics.
-Motion planners which attempt to optimize path quality metrics are known as _optimal planners_.

-In order to perform optimal planning, you need two things:

-1. A path quality metric
-2. An optimal motion planner

-You can specify a path quality metric using the `OptimizationObjective` class in the namespace `ompl::base`.
-As for the optimal planner, OMPL currently provides two optimal motion planners: PRMstar and RRTstar.

 Defining an optimal motion planning problem is almost exactly the same as defining a regular motion planning problem, with two main differences:
-1. You need to specify an `OptimizationObjective` to the `ProblemDefinition`.
+1. You need to specify an optimization objective to `ompl::base::ProblemDefinition`.
-2. You need to use an optimal planner for the actual motion planning.
+2. You need to use an optimizing planner for the actual motion planning.

 ## Finding the shortest path

 We'll demonstrate OMPL's optimal planning framework with an example.
 In this example, our robot is represented as a (x,y) coordinate on a square, where (0,0) is the square's bottom-left corner and (1,1) is the square's top-right corner.
 There is also an obstacle in this square that the robot cannot pass through; this obstacle is a circle of radius 0.25 centered at (0.5,0.5).
-To reflect this environment, we use a two-dimensional `RealVectorStateSpace` and define our state validity checker as follows:
+To reflect this environment, we use a two-dimensional `ompl::base::RealVectorStateSpace` and define our state validity checker as follows:

 ~~~{.cpp}
 // Our collision checker.
 For this demo, our robot's state space